-For details of how the modified market value of the joining loss entity and adjusted market value of the head company are determined see the information on Part E - Foreign source losses, item 2 on page 31.
+For details of how the modified market value of the joining loss entity and adjusted market value of the head company are determined, see 2 Group/transferred foreign source losses utilised - excludes losses of CFCs in part E on page 31.

-Available fractions are calculated and then adjusted to three decimal places.
-The third decimal place is rounded up if the fourth decimal place is 5 or more.
+Calculate available fractions and then adjust them to three decimal places.
+Round up the third decimal place if the fourth decimal place is 5 or more.